Are you looking at how to enable USB debugging on locked Android phone? Wondering how do I enable USB debugging on Android when it’s locked.

 - Then press “Power Button + Volume Up Button + Volume Down Button” to enter into recovery mode.
 However, the key may differ from phone to phone but you should see the key combination according to the model.

-- After you successfully enter into recovery mode, select “Wipe data/factory reset” option via Volume down key and press Power button to select.
+- After you successfully enter into recovery mode, select the “Wipe data/factory reset” option via the Volume down key and press the Power button to select.

 - After you confirm the selection, your phone will begin the process

 - And at last, reboot your phone once the process is over

 When the process is finished, your Android device will turn on normally without a password, pin, pattern, or fingerprint lock.